This article is about tarot and me—why I read tarot, and its influence on my fiction.

 In Blue Prometheus, Lucy begins the story giving a tarot reading, and she continues to use the tarot throughout the story.
 In The Darkling Odyssey, she gains an oracle deck (something similar to a tarot deck), which has certain magical qualities that can’t exist in real oracle decks, but the fundamental principles behind using the deck is something I take from real intuitive work.

-I’ll write about many of the topics I mentioned today in future articles, discussing my experiences exploring intuition, subjective reality, and others topics (as they relate to my fiction).
+I plan to write about some of the topics I mentioned today in future articles, discussing my experiences exploring intuition, and others topics.

 New!
 Comments